LorenDB/kaon/README.md

 # Kaon

 Kaon is a utility to help you use UEVR on Linux.
+It is in a pre-alpha state right now and under heavy development, so expect things to break.

+Currently, Kaon does not support Steam installed via Flatpak or Snap.

+## Features

+- Install any UEVR release, including nightly builds
+- Auto install the .NET runtime in Proton to make UEVR work

 ## Building and running